The Hatfield House paintings by Marcus Gheeraerts II

 I thought, 'Shit!
 That's the man who took Bacchic Art to the extreme and he's the man whose work I am copying' so I snuck out of the room to regain my breath.

 I can't recall how many of the murals he painted though.
 I think I'll be able to figure it out when I see them.
 I'll try to remember but I do know he painted at least part of one ceiling and also recall that I had to show his son where the bathroom was.
 Then I took him to where other boys his age were playing.
+In subsequent years Annibale's best student came in his place (Annibale had died).

 I also remember being quite fond of Annibale, much to my husband's strange dismay.
 Annibale wasn't physically attractive at all which made it even worse for Robert to deal with.
 In fact he was almost an invalid due to his chronic misery and dismal outlook due to all the plague deaths.
 He was also very unkempt and he had almost half starved to death from neglect but I am always attracted to creative people and he was something else.
 His vast number of different painting styles were what still amazes me even in this life.